Nuclear power phase-out: Overview

 A popular movement against nuclear power exists in the Western world, based on concerns about more nuclear accidents and concerns about nuclear waste.
 Anti-nuclear critics see nuclear power as a dangerous, expensive way to boil water to generate electricity.
 The 1979 Three Mile Island accident and the 1986 Chernobyl disaster played a key role in stopping new plant construction in many countries.
 Major anti-nuclear power groups include Friends of the Earth, Greenpeace, Institute for Energy and Environmental Research, Nuclear Information and Resource Service, and Sortir du nucléaire (France).

-Several countries, especially European countries, have abandoned the construction of new of nuclear power plants.
+Several countries, especially European countries, have abandoned the construction of new nuclear power plants.
 Austria (1978), Sweden (1980) and Italy (1987) voted in referendums to oppose or phase out nuclear power, while opposition in Ireland prevented a nuclear program there.
 Countries that have no nuclear plants and have restricted new plant constructions comprise Australia, Austria, Denmark, Greece, Italy, Ireland, Norway and Serbia.
 Poland stopped the construction of a plant.
 Belgium, Germany, Spain, and Sweden decided not to build new plants or intend to phase out nuclear power, although still mostly relying on nuclear energy.

 New reactors under construction in Finland and France, which were meant to lead a nuclear new build, have been substantially delayed and are running over-budget.
 Despite these delays the Olkiluoto reactor is now online and delivering low-emissions power to the grid as of 12 March 2022.
 "When Olkiluoto 3 reaches full output, around 90% of Finland's electricity generation will come from clean, low-carbon electricity sources, with nuclear generation supplying around half of that."
 In addition, China has 11 units under construction and there are also new reactors being built in Bangladesh, Belarus, Brazil, India, Japan, Pakistan, Russia, Slovakia, South Korea, Turkey, United Arab Emirates, United Kingdom and the United States of America.
 At least 100 older and smaller reactors will "most probably be closed over the next 10–15 years".

 Countries that wish to shut down nuclear power plants must find alternatives for electricity generation; otherwise, they are forced to become dependent on imports.
 Therefore, the discussion of a future for nuclear energy is intertwined with discussions about fossil fuels or an energy transition to renewable energy.